loicpettier/AR-Drone-2.0-Android-API/README.md

 *	Setting up the drone before take-off (such as setting the maximum altitude, video frame rate…).
 *	Receiving and interpreting the navigation data coming from the drone in order to display useful information such as altitude and speed of the aircraft.
 *	Receiving the video streamed by the drone in order to display it in real time.
 It will also be possible to record the video stream.
+* Use a mobile gamepad connected (with bluetooth) at your smartphone to control the drone.
 Thus this interface will allow the user to set up and pilot the drone.
 It will also allow him to display and record the camera stream, which can be used for further processing.

 ## How to install

-1. Download and unzip "AR-Drone-2.0.zip"
+1. Download and unzip "Starstream.zip"
 2. Open the project in Android Studio
 3. Compile the project into your smartphone
 4. Power up the drone and connect your smartphone to its WiFi hotspot